When does a side hustle become a business that you have to pay tax for?

 What about one-off sales of items over £6,000?

 If you have sold one or two goods this year for over £6,000, for example a piece of jewellery or an antique, you may need to report this to HMRC and pay Capital Gains Tax.
-Certain items are exempt, so you shouldn’t need to report selling your personal car or your house.
+Some types of items are exempt, so you shouldn’t need to report selling your personal car or your house.

 If you need to report sales over £6,000, you can either file a Self Assessment tax return or use the ‘real-time’ Capital Gains Tax service.